wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

-# Software Design Considerations
+# Software Design Considerations :nail_care

 At a high-level, here are some of the considerations we made when designing this software.
-To help keep this software consistent, please adhere to these guidelines :nail_care:
+To help keep this software consistent, please adhere to these guidelines

 ## Architecture